josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🇫🇷_escaping_english_shitification.md

 ## ⚡ Context
 French is not “clean”: it carries colonial baggage, neoliberal capture, and its own rightward algorithmic pressures (Canada, francophone Africa).
 Criticism of algorithmic manipulation is already present in French culture.

+*French languages sources are still poisoned with the same white supremacist autarky and misogyny as Anglophone sources, as a whole.*

 But crucially, French has **not yet been politically targeted in the same way English has**.
 Its distortions are different, and for this concept they are less overwhelming.
 The fact that French feels *less stressful* is not a compliment to French, but an indictment of English.